EnginYilmaz/ubercart-iyzico/README.md

 TODO:
 1) Automation between configuration screen and API Credidentials
-2) Full Integration of the payment page
+2) Seperating the Iyzipay library from the code
-3) Full Integration of the checkout page
+3) a- Full Integration of the payment page b- Full Integration of the checkout page